 This might not be a traditional stir fry but it’s delish!
 It’s my version of broccoli mushroom stir fry with tons and tons of green veggies and nuts.
 I was going to say it is vegetarian but I just realized it’s vegan.
 Even better.
 I used all ingredients I usually have on hand – walnuts (I buy pieces because they are cheaper), frozen peas and broccoli.
 I don’t usually have portobello mushrooms on hand but this time I did.
 They are meaty and add a lot of flavour.

 Even 6 months ago both of my boys wouldn’t go near mushrooms.
-Now, we eat them no problem.
+Now, we eat them no problem in a form of broccoli mushroom stir fry and baked chicken with peppers and mushrooms.
 My 4 year old, like many other kids, doesn’t like onions.
-So, I added sauteed and fresh green onions at the end after scooping out some stir fry for him in a container.
+So, I added sautéed and fresh green onions at the end after scooping out some stir fry for him in a container.
 Both kids gobbled up this broccoli mushroom stir fry!
 It always surprises me how most kids (not my kids – they would be vegetarian no problem) nowadays do not like vegetables but don’t mind broccoli.
 It is one of the vegetables I really had to force myself to love!

-I understand that vegetarian or vegan cooking might be challenging but because it is so much healthier, my brain is spinning a lot lately to come up with tasty Clean Eating dinners the whole family will love.
-Expect more of those recipes.
+I understand that vegetarian or vegan cooking might be challenging but because it is so much healthier, my brain is spinning a lot lately to come up with tasty healthy dinners the whole family will love.
+Expect more of those recipes (hi, vegetable florentine pasta and veggie mac and cheese muffins recipe).
 Vegetables, nuts and fruits are delicious if you clean up your tastebuds, get a bit creative and learn about health consequences of diet high in animal products and saturated fats.
 Basically, you have to step outside your comfort zone which is very doable!

 - 1 cup brown rice, uncooked (I used long grain)